W4ttrix/W4ttrix/README.md

   HEAVLY DNI :: if you try to bully ANYONE in front of me esp my friends, UNLESS its a joke AND they don't get hurt.
   ___
  <img width="498" height="314" alt="Jeff The Killer Jeffrey Woods GIF - Jeff The Killer Jeffrey Woods Creepypasta - Discover   Share GIFs" src="https://github.com/user-attachments/assets/e9403c6e-d9c6-488b-80f3-54030d08fac9" />

 this guy is me trust

 #Ilovejeffthekiller

 #IlovemywifeMyers

 #IloveViolenceDistrict

 but the newest update gives me a headache..
-W tho
+W devs tho